Winsor-CAM: Human-Tunable Visual Explanations from Deep Networks via Layer-Wise Winsorization: Methodology

-The percentile threshold $p$, introduced in~\stepref{4}, provides a continuous control knob, enabling users to adjust how much weight is given to deep versus shallow features (with higher values of $p$ typically emphasizing deeper layers and lower values emphasizing earlier ones).
-This pipeline is illustrated in Fig.~\ref{fig:pipeline} and the progression of Winsor-CAM with different $p$-values is shown in Fig.~\ref{fig:winsorcam_progession}.
+The percentile threshold $p$ (\stepref{4}) provides a continuous control knob for adjusting the balance between deep and shallow features, with higher values typically emphasizing deeper layers and lower values emphasizing earlier ones.
+This pipeline is illustrated in Fig.~\ref{fig:pipeline}, with progression across $p$-values shown in Fig.~\ref{fig:winsorcam_progession}.